 For stage IB cancers, treatment may include a partial radical vulvectomy and inguinal lymph node dissection (removal of nearby groin lymph nodes).
 Sentinel lymph node biopsy may be done instead of the lymph node dissection.

-Another option that is rarely used for cancers that are larger and quite extensive is a complete radical vulvectomy and removal of the groin lymph nodes.
+Another option rarely used for cancers that are larger and quite extensive is a complete radical vulvectomy and removal of the groin lymph nodes.

-If the lymph nodes are not removed because the patient is not healthy enough to withstand the surgery, radiation therapy to the groin areas may be given.
+If the lymph nodes are not removed because the patient is not healthy enough to withstand the surgery, radiation therapy may be given to the groin areas.
 If the lymph nodes are enlarged, a needle biopsy may be done before treatment to see if the nodes contain cancer cells.

 Patients who are not healthy enough to have any surgery may be treated with radiation therapy alone.